10onitram/Detecting_Shill_Bidders_with_Statistics/README.md

 *"the illegal practice of sellers who, during the auctions of their own products, place bids on their goods in order to drive up the price.”* <br>
 In this project, we will take a closer look to the practice of shill bidding in a statistical framework.
-We will consider a list of records about auctions that took place in one of the biggest e-commerce company worldwide and we wiil do a complete statistical analysis on it.
+We will consider a list of records about auctions that took place in one of the biggest e-commerce company worldwide and we will carry out a complete statistical analysis on this data set.